Temperance movement: Origins (pre-1820)

 During the 18th century, Native American cultures and societies were severely affected by alcohol, which was often given in trade for furs, leading to poverty and social disintegration.
 As early as 1737, Native American temperance activists began to campaign against alcohol and for legislation to restrict the sale and distribution of alcoholic drinks in indigenous communities.
 During the colonial era, leaders such as Peter Chartier, King Hagler and Little Turtle resisted the use of rum and brandy as trade items, in an effort to protect Native Americans from cultural changes they viewed as destructive.
+Alcohol consumption, distribution, and production on Indian reservations was prohibited or severely limited after the 1834 Indian Trade and Intercourse Act.
+Restrictions were incrementally lifted throughout the 20th century, but it wasn't until 2018 that the final law against the operation distilleries on native lands was overturned.

 In the 18th century, there was a gin craze in Great Britain.
 The middle classes became increasingly critical of the widespread drunkenness among the lower classes.
 Motivated by the middle-class desire for order, and amplified by the population growth in the cities, the drinking of gin became the subject of critical national debate.
 In 1743, John Wesley, the founder of the Methodist Churches, proclaimed "that buying, selling, and drinking of liquor, unless absolutely necessary, were evils to be avoided".